joeltg/joeltg.github.io/_posts/2015-12-14-visual_history.markdown

 ## Usage

-Navigate around the graph by clicking the graph icon in the toolbar, or by using Ctrl + arrow key shortcuts.
-When Ctrl is released, chrome will navigate to whichever node is currently selected.
+Navigate around the graph by clicking the graph icon in the toolbar, or by using Ctrl + arrow key (or Cmd + arrow key for Mac) shortcuts.
+When Ctrl (or Cmd) is released, Chrome will navigate to whichever node is currently selected.

 ## Credits